Ujah2023/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-export BEST= "School" reates a new global variable
+export BEST= "School" creates a new global variable

 Name: BEST